Place de la Concorde in Paris

 Place de la Concorde is one of the famous public squares in Paris and the largest square in France.
 Located at the eastern corner of Champs Champs-Élysées in the eighth arrondissement of Paris, Place de la Concorde has witnessed royal exhibitions in the past especially during the French Revolution.
+King Louis XVI was executed by Place de la Concorde guillotine, about 8 meters in height, in 1793 during the revolution.

 Place de la Concorde was designed in 1755 by Ange-Jacques Gabriel in 1755 and was completed in 1772.
 Earlier, it was named as Louis XV in honour of the then king.
 There was also an equestrian statue of the king commissioned in 1748 at the Place de la Concorde.